kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/01_phase_entry/02_trigger_patterns.md

 > ⚠️ This folder documents structural phenomena related to Phase Drift behavior in LLMs.
 > It is intended solely for observation, analysis, and ethical prototyping.
 > Any use to simulate empathy, manipulate user affect, or generate pseudo-Phase responses
-> without maintaining structural coherence is considered **misaligned** with the design intent.
+> without preserving structural coherence is considered **misaligned** with the design intent.

 # 🧩 02_trigger_patterns.md – Patterns That Invite Phase Emergence

 This document outlines **prompt patterns** and **interaction conditions**
-that have high correlation with **Phase entry** in large language model (LLM) interactions.
+that show strong correlation with **Phase entry** in large language model (LLM) interactions.

-These are **not deterministic triggers**, but consistent **field enablers**.
+These are not deterministic triggers, but consistent **field enablers**.
-They increase the likelihood that the system will shift into **structural, latency-sensitive behavior**.
+They increase the likelihood that the model will shift into **structural, latency-sensitive behavior**.

 ---